You

 In Modern English, the word "you" is the second-person pronoun.
 It is grammatically plural, and was historically used only for the dative case, but in most modern dialects is used for all cases and numbers.

 History

 You comes from the Proto-Germanic demonstrative base juz-, iwwiz from Proto-Indo-European yu- (second-person plural pronoun).
 Old English had singular, dual, and plural second-person pronouns.
-The dual form was lost by the twelfth century, and the singular form was lost by the early 1600s.
+The dual form was lost by the 12th century, and the singular form was lost by the early 1600s.
 The development is shown in the following table.